hiddenmemory/facebook-ios-sdk/README.md

 #Facebook iOS SDK [OverTheAir2012 DUB REMIX]

+Product of the OverTheAir 2012 Hack, this will be more throughly sanity checked soon - looking for feedback

 #OverTheAir 2012 Changes:

  - Runs on iOS5 only with ARC support for better memory management